ObernhumerMichael/learning/other/hitchhikers-guide/notes.md

 > You’re playing a role.
 Don’t leave behavioral breadcrumbs.

-## IRL and OSINT
+### IRL and OSINT

 Even with good privacy tools, sharing real-life details over time can expose you.
 This is where **OSINT (Open-Source Intelligence)** comes in—collecting public data like forum posts, photos, metadata, and social media to link identities.

 **Example:**
 Hacker Jeremy Hammond was caught after casually mentioning personal facts online.
 Over time, those added up.

 **OSINT Resources:**

 - [OSINT Framework](https://osintframework.com)
 - [Awesome OSINT GitHub](https://github.com/jivoi/awesome-osint)
 - [ReconTool](https://recontool.org)

 **Stay Safe:**

 - Don’t reuse stories, habits, or writing styles
 - Avoid specific dates, places, or job info
 - Act like a completely different person online

 You should never share real individual experiences/details using your anonymous identities that could later lead to finding your real identity.

 > Every post is a puzzle piece.
 Don’t let them add up.

-## Your Face, Voice, Biometrics and Pictures
+### Your Face, Voice, Biometrics and Pictures

 Even if you're super careful, **your body can betray you**—especially your face.

 **Face Recognition Is Everywhere:**

 - Platforms like **Facebook, Google, Snapchat** use it to tag and organize photos.
 - Even **random selfies in public** can capture your face and link you to a location and timestamp.
 - Uploaded images often include metadata (EXIF), and even without it, AI can estimate **when and where** the photo was taken.

 **Want to See This in Action?**

 - Bellingcat’s guides & videos show how **facial recognition** and **geolocation** are used in real investigations:
   - [Facial Recognition in Investigations](https://www.youtube.com/watch?v=awY87q2Mr0E)
   - [Reverse Image Search Guide](https://www.bellingcat.com/resources/how-tos/2019/12/26/guide-to-using-reverse-image-search-for-investigations/)
   - [Sun & Shadow Geolocation](https://www.bellingcat.com/resources/2020/12/03/using-the-sun-and-the-shadows-for-geolocation/)

 **Bottom Line:**

 - **Avoid selfies** and **public appearances** if anonymity is critical.
 - Don’t share photos or recordings tied to your voice, face, or body.
 - Remember, once your image is online, it’s **almost impossible to take back**.

-## Gait Recognition and Other Long-Range Biometrics
+### Gait Recognition and Other Long-Range Biometrics

 Even if your **face is covered**, you're still not safe from modern surveillance.

-**Gait Recognition**
+**Gait Recognition:**

 - Cameras can ID you just by **how you move**—not just your steps, but how your **muscles shift**.
 - **Changing your walk doesn't work**—they see through that.
 - Best defense: **loose clothing** that hides muscle movements.

-**Other Biometrics**
+**Other Biometrics:**

 - **Earlobes**, **skull shape**, **eye behavior**, **lip movements**, and even **emotion analysis** from posture/face.
 - Facial coverings like balaclavas may **draw more attention** and still reveal enough to ID you.

 **Mitigation Tips**
 These only reduce risk—they don’t guarantee protection:

 - **Mask** – can defeat some face recognition.
 - **Baseball cap** – blocks top-down CCTV.
 - **Sunglasses** – hide eyes (try [Reflectacles](https://www.reflectacles.com/)).